-I used Hobbs Premium Cotton Batting that was also sent in the Ambassador Box.
-It quilted up nicely.
+For Batting I used Hobbs Cotton that Hobbs had sent in our Ambassador Box.